 - A helmet that meets the department of transportation safety standards (it will have a DOT sticker)

-- Goggles or a protective face shield
+- Eye protection (shatter resistant glasses, goggles, or a protective face shield)

 What types of classes are offered for beginners?

 One of the best and easiest ways to learn how to ride (and to ride safely) is by taking a motorcycle beginner’s safety course.
 Taking this course will give you a chance to ride your bike in a supervised setting before traveling on the open road.
 Beginner rider courses are designed for beginner riders with little or no previous motorcycle experience.
 Students learn about different types of motorcycles and their controls, and then begin developing and practicing the mental and motor skills necessary for safe riding.
 Some insurance companies also have lower rates for those who complete a motorcycle training, so check with your insurance company to see if this is a possibility for you.